If a high hedge on someone else's land is affecting the enjoyment of your property, you can apply for an investigation to be carried out.

-A 'high hedge' is defined as a line of two or more evergreen or semi-evergreen trees or shrubs, which are over two metres in height.
+A 'high hedge' is defined as a line of 2 or more evergreen or semi-evergreen trees or shrubs, which are over 2 metres in height.

 Groups of trees or woodlands do not come within the scope of this legislation, nor do deciduous trees.

 Read our preliminary guidance notes before raising a complaint, bearing in mind:

 - the legislation doesn't require all hedges to be cut down to a height of 2 metres

 - you don't need our permission to grow a hedge above 2 metres in height

 - when a hedge grows over 2 metres, we can't automatically take action unless a complaint is made and upheld

 - if you make a complaint, it doesn't automatically follow that we'll order your neighbour to reduce the height of their hedge - we have to weigh up all the issues involved and consider each case on its merits

 - we can't require a hedge to be removed altogether